kushaltirumala/magpie/scripts/private/README.md

 # Private Maintenance Scripts

-This folder contains a bunch of scripts that the maintainers of the phonecat tutorial project can use to update and modify the steps of the tutorial.
+This folder contains a bunch of scripts that the maintainers of the quill tutorial project can use to update and modify the steps of the tutorial.

 ## Testing